 Flowers tend to have specific blooming times – planting something that blossoms in the spring next to something that blossoms in high summer will ensure bright color in that spot the whole time.

 Also, the foliage and flowers of the later blooming plants will help disguise the fading foliage of perennials that have already passed.
-That being said, some flowers just plain look good together with their complementary colors and heights.
+That being said, some flowers just look good together with their complementary colors and heights.

 When companion planting with flowers, there are a few more things to keep in mind.
 What are your flowers’ growing conditions?
 Make sure to pair flowers that require the same amount of moisture and sunlight.
 Don’t accidentally pair a short, sun-loving plant with a taller one that will cast a shadow over it.